Yourzo/semestralProjectVAII/README.md

 <h1> HELLO THIS IS SEMESTRAL PROJECT FROM MY VAII</h1>

-it's laravel project, sorry if i wasn't supposed to force git push
+it's laravel project, sorry if I wasn't supposed to force git push
 <h2>HOW TO RUN ON LINUX OR WSL:</h2>

 * download and install php, composer and laravel by running: `/bin/bash -c "$(curl -fsSL https://php.new/install/linux)"` [add php to PATH](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere)